 If you believe digital marketing is just like traditional marketing — only online — you couldn’t be more wrong.

 Check out this post from a few years ago where I clearly identify differences between digital media and traditional media.

-Not only are tactics different, digital media is a paradigm shift over traditional media.
+Not only are tactics different, but digital media is also a paradigm shift over traditional media.

 Fundamentally, the differences between digital media and traditional media come down to: